My car insurance has been cancelled: What next?

 To avoid insurers cancelling, voiding or refusing your car insurance policy, bear the following in mind:

-• Report all incidents to your insurer during the term of your coverage, even if you don’t plan on making a claim - it helps when they have a complete record
+Report all incidents to your insurer during the term of your cover, even if you don’t plan on making a claim - it helps when they have a complete record

-• Keep your insurer updated as to your circumstances, including changes in address, career, or the amount of driving you do - and definitely if you change your car
+Keep your insurer updated about your circumstances, including changes in address, career, or the amount of driving you do - and definitely if you change your car

 Looking for car insurance?